jumpstarter-dev/website/website/content/en/docs/_index.md

 ## What is Jumpstarter?

-Jumpstarter is a project to enable **Hardware in the Loop** testing and development for Edge devices.
+Jumpstarter is a project to provide a cloud native **Hardware in the Loop** testing and development environment for Edge and Embedded firmware based devices.
 <div style="text-align:center; width:70%">
 <img style="width:30em" src="pipeline.svg"/>
 <br/>